yuxiangsun/RTFNet/README.md

 $ (fire up your favorite browser with http://localhost:1234, you will see the tensorboard)
 ```

-Note: Please change the smoothing factor in the tensorboard webpage to `0.995`, otherwise, you may not find the patterns from the noisy plots.
+Note: Please change the smoothing factor in the Tensorboard webpage to `0.995`, otherwise, you may not find the patterns from the noisy plots.

 ## Citation